 - Increasing endurance

 Some people with PD experience shortness of breath as a symptom of their disease.
-Although shortness of breath can be caused by other conditions and should be evaluated by a doctor, breathing exercises can help reduce stress and anxiety and may help deepen the respiration.4
+While shortness of breath can be caused by other conditions and should be evaluated by a doctor, breathing exercises may help reduce stress and anxiety and help deepen breathing.4

 Relaxation with guided imagery